Back to Blog

 Solar panels generate electricity during the day.
 Your home consumes electricity around the clock.
 This mismatch is the single biggest reason why battery storage and EV charging are transforming from optional upgrades into essential components of a modern Singapore solar system.

-Battery Technologies Available in Singapore (2026)
+Battery Storage Technologies in Singapore

-Lithium Iron Phosphate (LFP)
+Lithium Iron Phosphate (LFP) — The Right Chemistry for Singapore

 Nickel Manganese Cobalt (NMC)